heyiyang/docs/contents/guides/apps-overview/index.md

 There are no published api docs currently, which makes development a bit hard.
 There are however, two Apps designed to help you develop Koding Apps.
 [Kodepad][2] and [Appmaker][3].
-It's mostly just code examples, but it's the best we currently have.
+They are mostly just code examples, but they are the best we currently have.

-In the future, when i understand App Development more, i'll be making a guide on the subject.
+In the future, when I understand App Development more, I'll be making a guide on the subject.
 Feel free to [contact me][4] if you'd like to contribute :)